ShindouMihou/Velen/README.md

 |      Mention as Prefix     	|     ✔️     	|
 |        Fast Updates        	|     ✔️     	|

+## 🔌 Requirements
+Velen only has one requirements and that is the latest Javacord, this will be updated everytime Javacord releases a new patch.
+Please ensure your Javacord version will be always up-to-date when using Velen!
+- Javacord v3.3.2

 ## 📚 Wiki & Guide
 We highly recommend reading our wiki where everything is explained more in detailed: https://github.com/ShindouMihou/Velen/wiki
 - [Getting Started](https://github.com/ShindouMihou/Velen/wiki/Getting-Started)